QuartzTechnologies/v8bridge/README.md

 **bridge.js** contains the main API's below:

 - Type-conversion between C++ and JavaScript (the **Conversion API**).
-- Interfaces used to expose existsing C++ functions and classes to JS (the **Native API**).
+- Interfaces used to expose existing C++ functions and classes to JS (the **Native API**).
-- Interfaces used to easly access JS data (variables, functions, "classes" etc.) in C++ (the **Userland API**).
+- Interfaces used to easily access JS data (variables, functions, "classes" etc.) in C++ (the **Userland API**).

 Dependencies
 ---------

 - [**v8**](https://code.google.com/p/v8/): The backend engine used by bridge.js is Google's V8 engine. bridge.js was tested by using the latest version of v8, which is 3.25.1.
-Thats being said, the project should support earlier builds as long as they're supporing the new Isolate API (which was introduced in 2013).
+That's being said, the project should support earlier builds as long as they're supporing the new Isolate API (which was introduced in 2013).
 - [**boost**](http://www.boost.org) 1.37+.

 ### Boost dependency